 Very few organizations never change their strategy or business models.
 Restructures, layoffs and closures are a part of business.
-For some of our clients, facing setbacks plunged their organisations and employees into chaos.
+For some of our clients, facing setbacks plunged their organizations and employees into chaos.
 When this happens the focus shifts to damage mitigation and saving workplace culture becomes an afterthought.

 But putting culture on the backburner is overlooking why change is so painful for employees.